-The eligibility of Community RTD actions.
+- The eligibility of Community RTD actions.
 By default, the development of research infrastructures funded by the Community under this Specific programme shall be automatically eligible.
-Legal entities established in third countries other than Associated Countries are also eligible if they participate in FP7 indirect actions and their costs are eligible for Community funding.
+Legal entities established in third countries other than Associated Countries are also eligible if they participate in the Seventh Framework Programme indirect actions and their costs are eligible for Community funding.
 Other research infrastructures of European interest could also be considered.